 Dog training takes a bit more commitment for a part-time gig: you’ll need more education and time than for dog sitting or walking.
 PetSmart or Petco are good options, but you can also do internships with local trainers (just ask!), or take a course at an online school like Animal Behavior College or Companion Animal Sciences Institute.

 Dog trainers can offer puppy classes, basic through advanced manners classes, private in-home sessions, dog walking, and more.
-For more on what you might be getting into, check out So You Want to be a Dog Trainer, by Nicole Wilde.
+For more on what you might be getting into, check out Nicole Wilde’s website.

 Abbie Mood lives just outside Denver, Colorado and can usually be found hanging out with her dogs, Daisy and Sadie.
 In addition to freelance writing and editing, Abbie is a dog trainer and an early interventionist.
 You can find more of her writing on her blog, Miles of Abbie.
 Freelancer Adam Palasciano contributed to this post.